kawczy83/2023_DE_ZoomCamp_Project/README.md

    - `prefect profile use <profile_name>`
    - `prefect config set PREFECT_API_URL=http://127.0.0.1:4200/api`

-9. Start your Prefect session with the following command: `prefect orion start`
+9. Start your Prefect session with the following command: `prefect start`

 10. From your terminal session, run this command to setup some blocks for your GCP credentials in prefect:
 `python3 ./setup/make_gcp_blocks.py`